Sphereon-SDK/blockchain-proof-sdk/csharp-net35/docs/RegistrationApi.md

 <a name="registerusinglocation"></a>
 # **RegisterUsingLocation**
-> RegisterContentResponse RegisterUsingLocation (string configName, StreamLocation streamLocation, string requestId = null)
+> RegisterContentResponse RegisterUsingLocation (string configName, StreamLocation streamLocation, string requestId = null, string secret = null)

 Register hash using the Storage API

-Register a convertInputToHashWhenNeeded of file/blob by supplying a Stream location of the Storage API.
+Register a hash of file/blob by supplying a Stream location of the Storage API.
 This Stream Location maps to a location of a file/blob on some remote cloud storage.
-Hashing will be done on the server side Please note that the binary data itself will not be stored, only the convertInputToHashWhenNeeded.
+Hashing will be done on the server side Please note that the binary data itself will not be stored, only the hash.
 Use the registerUsingContent endpoint if you'd like to store content

 ### Example
 ```csharp